 Staff is also recommending an additional density bonus for projects that both meet the State's criteria for a maximum density bonus and target special needs populations.
 The State Density Bonus Law currently incentivizes the development of senior housing, student housing, and housing for foster youth, disabled veterans, and people experiencing homelessness by allowing a 20 to 35 percent increase in density and, in some cases, without any affordable housing targets.
 Based on the feedback from the Council, Planning Commission, and HHTF, there is interest in creating additional density bonus for housing that accommodates certain target populations, including those people with disabilities, affordable student housing, senior housing, mixed-income rental projects that provide more than 20% of the rental units for 3+ bedrooms, and projects that incorporate universal design principals.
-The feedback received is also consistent with the findings of the Displacement Study, which identified a need for additional housing for certain populations.
+The feedback received is also consistent with the findings of the Displacement Study6, which identified a need for additional housing for certain populations, and Section 1.6, Special Needs Groups in Appendix B, Housing Needs Assessment of the Draft Housing Element7.

 To further incentivize the construction of housing for these target populations, staff is recommending an additional 5% increase, in addition to the 5% baseline increase, for a 10% total density bonus increase for projects that serve these populations, which would be over and above the State's maximum.
 Staff does not recommend increasing the density bonus for market rate senior projects in order to encourage instead the development of affordable senior housing units.
-The recommended density bonus increases for Hayward are provided in in Attachment II.
+The recommended density bonus increases for Hayward is summarized in the table included in Attachment II.